philoooo/Bike-Sales-Dashboard/README.md

 In North America, commute distances are more evenly distributed.

-In the Pacific region, most customers have either a short (0–1 miles) or 5–10 miles commute.
+In the Pacific region, customers typically have either a short (0–1 miles) or medium (5–10 miles) commute.

-Homeowners vs. Renters:
+Homeownership:
-Customers who aren’t homeowners tend to have shorter commutes and are more likely to purchase bikes.
+Customers who do not own homes tend to have shorter commutes and are more likely to purchase bikes compared to homeowners.

 Education Level:
-There’s a trend where customers with lower education levels purchase more bikes compared to those with higher education.
+There is a noticeable trend where customers with lower education levels purchase more bikes than those with higher education.